A 12-Step Plan for Aging Gracefully

 ... only when asked.

 Are you aging gracefully in regard to family relations?
-As we age, the importance of family is probably one of our top priorities.
-And because we have a lot of experience and have made all sorts of mistakes during our youth, we think we'll keep our family members from making the same mistakes by counseling them.
+As we age, our family is probably one of our top priorities, and because we have a lot of experience and have made all sorts of mistakes during our youth, we think we'll keep our family members from making the same mistakes by counseling them.
 However, we should only give our opinions when we are asked for them.

 Keeping our noses out of our children's business may be hard to do, but it can and must be done.
-They are the parents of our grandchildren, and unless we want to admit that we did a lousy job raising our own children, it is best to let them raise their children.
-Chances are they are unconsciously duplicating our methods of child rearing.
+They are the parents themselves, and unless we want to admit that we did a lousy job raising our own children, it is best to let them raise their children.
+Chances are, they are unconsciously duplicating our methods of child rearing.

 Step 6 - Money and Inheritance

 ... spend it.